sakshatshinde/1337x_WinApp/README.md

 https://github.com/electron/electron

 # Disclaimer
- I am not affiliated with Fitgirl-Repacks, this is just a hobby project and does not condone theft of copyrighted material in any shape or form.
+ I am not affiliated with 1337x, this is just a hobby project and does not condone theft of copyrighted material in any shape or form.